juliuscarrellenactor/toolkitguides/docs/Application Processes/Getting Started/How to Install the Enactor Eclipse Plugins.md

-﻿---
-sidebar_position: 1
----

-# Installing the Eclipse Plugins
+﻿# Installing the Eclipse Plugins
 The Enactor tools are supplied as plugins to the Eclipse IDE.
 The easiest way to install them is from the Update Site which is located at: <https://dev.enactor.co.uk/tools/current>.

 ## **Installing Eclipse**